lindeloev/job/README.md

 ```

 ## Addins
 Two [RStudio Addins](https://rstudio.github.io/rstudioaddins/) are installed with `job`.
 Simply select some code code in your editor and click one of the Addins to run it as a job.
-The results are returned once the job completes.
+The results are returned to the global environment once the job completes.

 ![](https://raw.githubusercontent.com/lindeloev/job/master/man/figures/addins.png)

  * *"Run selection as job"* imports everything from your environment, so it feels like home.
-It will only return variables names that are not already in your environment upon submitting the job, so assign to novel names if you want them to return.
+It returns all variables that have been created or changed value during the job.
  * *"Run selection as job in empty session"* imports nothing from your environment, so the code can run in clean isolation from the mess of a long-running session.
-All variables are returned, and overwritten if they already exist in your environment.
+All variables are returned.

 ## Typical usage